Confusion often arises about how the Italian rules on tax residence

 (d) if he is a national of both Contracting States or of neither of them, the competent authorities of the Contracting States shall settle the question by mutual agreement.”

-This means that if an individual to whom the DTA applies is tax resident under both UK law and Italian law then their tax residence status shall be determined as follows:
+This means that if an individual to whom the DTA applies is tax resident under both foreign law and Italian law then their tax residence status shall be determined as follows:

 permanent home – the individual will be tax resident in the country in which he has a permanent home.
 If they have a permanent home in both countries or in none, then the test moves to: